Restructuring and insolvency in the United States: overview

 A foreign court or foreign representative seeks assistance in the US with a foreign proceeding.

-A US court or party in interest in a US proceeding seeks assistance in a foreign court with the US proceeding.
+A US court or party in interest in a US proceeding seeks assistance in a foreign court in connection with a US proceeding.

-A foreign proceeding and a US proceeding are pending concurrently.
+A foreign proceeding and a US proceeding with respect to the same debtor are pending concurrently.

 Creditors or other interested persons in a foreign country request the commencement of, or participation in, a US bankruptcy proceeding.

-Once the foreign proceeding is recognised, the foreign representative has full access to courts in the US concerning the debtor.
+On recognition, the foreign representative has full access to courts in the US concerning the debtor.
 The US court typically grants comity and recognises and enforces foreign court judgments made in foreign proceedings.
-If recognition is denied, the foreign representative's access to a US court is limited to its right to sue the debtor to collect or recover a claim against, or an account receivable of, the debtor.
+If recognition is denied, the foreign representative's access to US courts is limited to its right to sue the debtor to collect or recover a claim against, or an account receivable of, the debtor (section 1509(f), Bankruptcy Code).

 A Chapter 15 case is ancillary to a main or non-main proceeding pending in a foreign jurisdiction.
-However, a debtor or creditor can also commence a plenary Chapter 7 or Chapter 11 case to run concurrently with a foreign proceeding.
+A debtor or creditor can also commence a plenary Chapter 11 or Chapter 7 case to run concurrently with a foreign proceeding, assuming the debtor meets the requirements of section 109 of the Bankruptcy Code.
 Chapter 15 requires the Bankruptcy Court to communicate, co-operate and co-ordinate with the foreign courts and foreign representative so that any relief granted in the foreign proceeding is consistent with relief granted in the US proceeding.
 US courts can enter into protocols with foreign courts for the efficient administration of concurrent proceedings.
-In concurrent proceedings, a creditor who received payment in a foreign proceeding cannot receive payment for the same claim in the US proceeding provided that the payment to other creditors of the same class is proportionately less than the payment the creditor has already received (Bankruptcy Code, section 1532).
+In concurrent proceedings, a creditor who received payment in a foreign proceeding cannot receive payment for the same claim in the US proceeding, provided that the payment to other creditors of the same class is proportionately less than the payment the creditor has already received (section 1532, Bankruptcy Code).

 The US has not entered into any special insolvency treaties.
-It is also not subject to any multinational regimes of the type in place in the EU.
+It is also not subject to any multinational regimes of the type that exist in the EU.
+Chapter 15 reflects the adoption of the UNCITRAL Model Law on Cross-Border Insolvency 1997 (UNCITRAL Model Insolvency Law) into US law.

 Procedures for foreign creditors

-In a Chapter 11 or Chapter 7 case, foreign creditors have the same rights as US creditors, and are treated in the same way.
-Foreign creditors are also subject to the US automatic stay, although whether this is realistically enforceable often depends on whether the foreign creditor does any business in the US or is seeking any recovery out of the US case.
+Foreign creditors in a Chapter 11 or Chapter 7 case have the same rights as US creditors and are treated in the same way.
+Foreign creditors are also subject to the US automatic stay, although the practical effect of this depends on whether the foreign creditor:

 On 1 December 2014, the US House of Representatives passed the Financial Institution Bankruptcy Act of 2014 (H.R.
 5421) (FIBA).
-If FIBA becomes law, it will allow "too big to fail" financial institutions to re-organise using the Chapter 11 bankruptcy process.
-FIBA adds a subchapter to Chapter 11 which applies only to "covered financial corporations", such as bank holding companies and financial institutions with consolidated assets of at least US$50 billion, whose failure would pose a significant risk to the financial stability of the US.
-Currently, the "too big to fail" are subject to federal receivership proceedings under Title II of the Dodd-Frank Act, which provides for an orderly liquidation of the failing entity under the direction of the Federal Deposit Insurance Corporation (FDIC) as receiver.
+However, the bill was not passed by the US Senate.
+If it had become law, it would have allowed "too big to fail" financial institutions to reorganise using the Chapter 11 bankruptcy process.
+Currently, these financial institutions are subject to federal receivership proceedings under Title II of the Dodd-Frank Act, which provides for an orderly liquidation of the failing entity under the direction of the Federal Deposit Insurance Corporation (FDIC) as receiver.
+On 9 July 2015, FIBA was reintroduced in substantively identical form as the Financial Institution Bankruptcy Act of 2015 (H.R.
+2947).

 Additionally, the American Bankruptcy Institute (ABI), a private organisation of insolvency professionals and a member of INSOL International, released a report and recommendations for broader Chapter 11 reform in December 2014 that will be presented to Congress in due course.
-From there, it may take several years before new laws, if any, are enacted.
-According to ABI, the potential need for reform is due to the new environment in which financially distressed companies operate, with more complex debt and capital structures than what existed in 1978 when the Bankruptcy Code was enacted.
+It may take several years before any new laws are enacted.
+According to ABI, the need for reform is due to the new environment in which financially distressed companies operate, with more complex debt and capital structures than those in 1978 when the modern Bankruptcy Code was enacted.

 Legal Information Institute

 Description.
-The Legal Information Institute's website is hosted by Cornell University Law School and contains up-to-date versions of the Bankruptcy Code and the Uniform Commercial Code.
+The Legal Information Institute's website is hosted by Cornell University Law School and contains up-to-date versions of the Bankruptcy Code and the Uniform Commercial Code, as well as related rules, statutes, and legislative history.

 United States Court